ductility

 - Common Use: Very ductile materials as copper, aluminum, and gold are used in almost all industries like construction, electrical wiring, and manufacturing.
 Due to easy shaping and processing, these materials are extensible.

 Ductility becomes important in regard to the ability of these materials to remain functional after undergoing a deformation of some kind.
 Steel is an example of a ductile material that allows buildings and bridges to withstand the stresses and movements they experience in their lifetime without risk of worsened cracking.
-Copper has excellent ductility with the result that it can be drawn easily into thin wires that end up being very efficient conductors of current.
 Ductile metals are useful in designs that require to be crashed and yet lightweight in most automotive and aerospace designs.
-The advancement made nowadays in metallurgy is continuously enhancing ductility in materials making these materials more ductile to meet the ever-changing needs of engineering.